 - As with Dedicated instances, part of the launch time is dependent on how quickly your model starts up.
 This is something you can optimize for in your model development.

 - Model size: in order to run securely in a shared-tenant environment, models are provisioned dynamically at launch time.
 This involves copying and unzipping your model.
 Larger models take longer to copy and decompress.
 A general guideline is: every gigabyte in the size of your model will add approximately 15 to 20 seconds to the launch time in the on-demand system.

 - How recently your model has been launched on a given shared instance.
 On-Demand instances have a mechanism for caching recently launched models.
 If a model is cached, it does not need to be downloaded or unzipped again.
 Unfortunately, if your model is not being accessed frequently, these longer load times might occur in the majority of launches, because the model does not remain cached.

 Please note that decreasing the launch time for our On-demand providers is currently a key focus for our product team.
-As mentioned above, in Q4 of 2022, we’ll be releasing a major overhaul to our On-demand providers in North America.
+We are working on updates to our On-demand providers in North America.
 These new On-Demand providers will have none of the compatibility issues associated with the current providers, and the launch times will be equivalent to what you’d see from a Dedicated provider.